superctr/QuattroPlay/readme.md

 ## Build instructions

-Only dependency is SDL2 (sudo apt-get install libsdl2-dev)
+The only dependency is SDL2 (sudo apt-get install libsdl2-dev).
+Ver 2.0.8 or above is required, 2.0.9 is recommended especially on Linux.

-The makefile is tested on Linux Mint, Ubuntu and Windows (using MSYS).
+The makefile is tested on Arch Linux, Linux Mint, Ubuntu and Windows (using MSYS2).

 The program works on macOS, but you might have to do modifications to the makefile.
 I can't help you there.